Updated: October 11, 2018

-Breast milk, formula, and juice are all allowed through security in your carry-on bag.
-Unlike shampoo or other liquids, breast milk is exempt from the “limited quantity rule” of 3.4 ounces.
-Let the TSA agents know you’re traveling with breast milk and put your pump and bottles (empty or full) on the conveyor belt for screening separate from your other liquids.
+Breast milk, formula, and juice are all allowed in your carry-on bag.
+Unlike shampoo and other liquids, breast milk is exempt from the “limited quantity rule” of 3.4 ounces.
+Let the TSA agents know you’re traveling with breast milk and separate your pump and bottles (empty or full) from other liquids for screening.

-If your breast milk is frozen, a visual inspection is usually fine.
-However, if it’s thawed, TSA agents may want to test it for explosives, but you have the right to say no. Screening procedures are inceasingly non-invasive but traveling mamas still recommend you ask the TSA agent to put on a fresh pair of gloves if they handle your bottles or bags of milk.
+Screening procedures are increasingly non-invasive, so if your breast milk is frozen, a visual inspection is usually fine.
+However, if it’s thawed, TSA agents may want to test it for explosives, but you have the right to say no. You also can ask the TSA agent to put on a fresh pair of gloves if they handle your bottles or bags of milk.

-You’re allowed to carry freezer bags, ice packs, and frozen gel packs for your breast milk.
-But traveling mamas recommend using heavier duty ice packs because they last longer than the frozen gel packs.
+You’re allowed to carry freezer bags, ice packs, and frozen gel packs to keep your breast milk frozen.
+Pro mama tip: the heavy duty ice packs last longer than the frozen gel packs.

-Pack your pump, breast milk, and freezer packs together in one bag.
-There’s a lot of misinformation out there about whether or not breast pumps are considered medical devices (and thus not counted as one of your carry-on bags).
-According to the FDA a breast pump is a medical device, but because airlines still vary on whether or not they’ll count your pump bag as a carry-on, it's best to check with your specific airline.
+Pack your pump, breast milk, and freezer packs together in one bag to simplify your life.
+Unfortunately, there’s a lot of confusion about whether or not breast pumps are considered medical devices (which would not count as one of your carry-on bags).
+According to the FDA a breast pump is a medical device.
+Yet, despite this ruling, each airline treats breast pumps differently, so it's best to check directly with your specific airline.
 Hats off to United Airlines for specifically stating that moms are allowed an extra carry-on bag for their breast pump!
-Traveling mamas recommend that you always bring extra batteries and a hand pump in your purse...just in case.
+Pro mama tip: always bring a hand pump in your carry-on bag...just in case.

-If you travel a lot for work you might consider investing in the TSA pre-check program to reduce the lines, the wait, and the hassles (the price is $85 or $100 for five years.
-At which point you’ll be done breastfeeding and on to other challenges like kindergarten!)
-And if you’d rather not travel at all with your liquid gold companies like Milk Expressed or Milk Stork will ship it home for you.
+If you travel a lot for work, consider investing in the TSA pre-check program to reduce the lines, the wait, and the hassle (the price is $85 or $100 for five years).
+If you’d rather not travel with your liquid gold, Milk Stork will ship it home for you.

-It's not easy to find the rules and regs for crossing borders with breastmilk, and to make it even more complicated, the rules can vary according from country to country.
-However, within the European Union you can bring up to 2000ml of breastmilk (which = 67 ounces) in your carry-on luggage but only if it's not frozen.
+It's not easy to find the rules and regs for crossing borders with breast milk.
+To make it even more complicated, the rules vary according from country to country.
+For example, Britain allows up to 2000ml of breastmilk (67 ounces) in your carry-on luggage, but only if it's not frozen.
 Frozen breastmilk must be packed in your checked luggage, no exception.
-The good news is that pumped breast milk can last at room temperature for 6-8 hours in a cool environment.
-Canada is very clear that breastmilk (and a cooler pack) is fine and not held to the 100 ml liquid rule, so yet another reason to love them.
-When in doubt, traveling mamas recommend that you contact the American consulate in your destination country for the most up to date regulations.
+The good news is that breast milk can last at room temperature for 6-8 hours in a cool environment.
+Canada has very clear rules that do not limit breast milk to their 100 ml liquid rule.
+When in doubt, contact the American consulate in your destination country for the most up-to-date regulations.